Steve-YJ/Steve-yj/README.md

 I have asked myself. every day.
 Why I want to be a Data Specialist.
 <br></br>

-## I'm a Runner 🏃🏻, Machine Learner and Developer 👨‍💻
+## I'm a Runner 🏃🏻 and  Data Engineer 👨‍💻
 - 🔭  I’m currently working as a Data Engineer!
 - 🌱  I’m currently learning Data Engineering and building [DE4E](https://github.com/Pseudo-Lab/data-engineering-for-everybody)
 - ⌛️  The goal for 2022 is to solidify fundamentals of programming and Data Engineering